amckinney/backend-dev/docs/03-lesson.md

 and `<$payload>`), then determining what capabilities this user has based on the claims contained in the `<$payload>`, and finally serving the request by either permitting the operation or rejecting it based on unsatisfactory permissions.

+## OIDC

+TODO: Discuss OIDC and how it enables SSO.

   [11]: https://auth0.com/docs/tokens/json-web-tokens/json-web-token-claims
   [12]: https://tools.ietf.org/html/rfc7519#section-4.1.2